NeonGeckoCom/neon-docs/docs/operations/libraries/workflow_alpha_release.md

   > Ensure the PR title is descriptive and the template is completed.
 A description
     is required and relevant issues must be noted as either related to the PR or closed by the PR.
 - If any tests fail, mark the Pull Request as a Draft and make necessary changes.
-- After tests are passing, request a review from a maintainer.
+  > After tests are passing, mark it ready for review here.
-  > If the PR was marked as a draft, mark it ready for review here.
+- If permissions allow, request a review from a maintainer.
+If you are unable to request a review and have discussed changes with a maintainer, tag them in a comment.
 - Upon approving review, `Squash and Merge` changes to the `dev` branch

 ### Exceptions